 Please note that we cannot guarantee a specific cabin number.
 If changes occur, we will do everything in our power to assign a cabin of equal or greater value as the cabin type specified in your reservation.
 Deck plan, cabin arrangements, and cabin amenities are subject to change by ship operator.

+Payments will be due based on the schedule above.
 All reservations require a deposit to confirm reservation of your space.
 For reservations made after a due date, all past payments will be due with registration.
 By sending your initial deposit, you agree to accept our payment schedule and cancellation policy as a contract.
 If payments are still outstanding two weeks after the due date, your space may be forfeited.